Following system colour scheme Selected dark colour scheme Selected light colour scheme

 2. Break your file up into chunks, and upload each one of them individually.

-It does not directly support resuming an upload, but it allows clients to control the “blast radius” of failure by adjusting the size of each part they upload, and if any of the parts fail, they only have to resend those specific parts.
+Such multipart uploads do not directly support resuming an upload, but it allows clients to control the “blast radius” of failure by adjusting the size of each part they upload, and if any of the parts fail, they only have to resend those specific parts.
+The trade-off is that it allows for more parallelism when uploading a single file, allowing clients to maximize their bandwidth using multiple threads to send the file data.

 We wouldn’t need an explicit step (1), because our session would implicitly initiate a multipart upload for each file.